 Cleveland, SC

-This waterfall, swimming hole, and trail are located right off SC 11 in Cleveland.
-There are stone steps leading up to the trails – the Wildcat Wayside loop is an easy mile.
+This waterfall, swimming hole, and trail are right off SC 11 in Cleveland.
+There are stone steps leading up to the trails.
+The Wildcat Wayside loop is an easy mile.
+This attraction has been the site of several deaths and many accidents, so be careful.

-Heading north on Route 11, the trail and pull-off parking area are located on the right side of the road.
-There is a brown wooden sign that says Wildcat Wayside, but it is easy to miss.
-It’s about 5 miles north of the 276/11 intersection.
+Heading north on Route 11, the trail and pull-off parking area are on the right side of the road.
+There is a brown wooden sign that says Wildcat Wayside, but it’s easy to miss.
+It’s about five miles north of the 276/11 intersection.

 Yellow Branch Falls